laser/laser.github.io/blog/20131201-generators-es6.md

 ## Conclusion

-Asynchronous callbacks as a programming style has been the de-facto JavaScript pattern for a long while – but the with the introduction of generators in the browser (Firefox since JavaScript 1.7 and Chrome Canary as of a few months ago), it doesn’t have to stay that way.
-Leveraging the new control flow constructs provided by generators can enable a very different coding style – one which I think will evolve to contend with the nested-callback style – as the ECMAScript 6 standard is implemented by the JavaScript engines of tomorrow.
+Asynchronous callbacks as a programming style has been the de-facto JavaScript pattern for a long while - but the with the introduction of generators in the browser (Firefox since JavaScript 1.7 and Chrome Canary as of a few months ago), it doesn't have to stay that way.
+Leveraging the new control flow constructs provided by generators can enable a very different coding style - one which I think will evolve to contend with the nested-callback style - as the ECMAScript 6 standard is implemented by the JavaScript engines of tomorrow.